Horseback archery: Malaysians take a shot at ancient pastime

 Riders at the tournament had to try to hit nine targets within 30 seconds as they galloped along a 200m track, and were judged on their accuracy and speed.

-The tournament was established in 2018 and has been held several times since, but the recent edition was the first in nearly two years due to coronavirus curbs in Malaysia.
+The tournament started in 2018 and has been held several times since, but the recent edition was the first in nearly two years due to coronavirus curbs in Malaysia.

-Horseback archery requires intensive training before riders can shoot targets while moving at speed.

 Its following has also grown worldwide, with tournaments held in countries from Europe to Asia in recent years.